rotki/rotki/docs/api.rst

   :resjson bool result: Boolean denoting success or failure.
   :statuscode 200: Entry correctly deleted.
-  :statuscode 409: No user is currently logged in.
-Failed to validate the data.
+  :statuscode 401: No user is currently logged in.
+  :statuscode 409: Failed to validate the data.
 Or entry doesn't exist.
   :statuscode 500: Internal rotki error.